Is your LastPass Chrome extension not working? Try these steps

 Are you running an old version of the LastPass plugin?
 Waste no more time and get the latest version of the LastPass web browser extension for Chrome.

-2. Check that LastPass isn’t disabled from view in extension bar
+2. Check that LastPass isn’t disabled from view in the extension bar

 - On your computer, open Chrome.

-- Additionally, you may copy and paste chrome://extensions into the navigation bar in Chrome.
+- Copy and paste chrome://extensions into the navigation bar in Chrome.